Political uncertainty, rising rates weigh on UK stocks

 Worries over a deepening political crisis in the UK and rising interest rates globally kept London's main stock indexes under pressure on Thursday, with shares of homebuilders edging toward a multi-year low hit recently.

-UK's housing index, which hit a near decade low last week, slipped 1.5% as rising interest rates fuelled concerns about affordability and a sharp slowdown in the sector.
+UK's housing index, which touched a near decade low last week, slipped 1.3% as rising interest rates fuelled concerns about affordability and a sharp slowdown in the sector.

+However, lifting markets off early lows, oil stocks gained 1.9% as they benefited from a jump in crude prices after news that China is considering a cut in the duration of quarantine for inbound visitors.

 British Prime Minister Liz Truss struggled to retain a grip on power on Thursday, a day after a second top minister quit and rowing and jostling broke out among her lawmakers in parliament in a dramatic breakdown of unity and discipline.

+"Investors are taking some comfort in the fact that the fiscal outlook looks less challenged," said Laura Cooper, a senior investment strategist at BlackRock.

+"But it is still going to take time to build fiscal credibility given the uncertainty we've seen over the past couple of days.
+We wouldn't expect UK assets to be broadly bid at this juncture just because of the heightened uncertainty."

-Mixed earnings reports also weighed on the overall mood, with Schroders slipping 1% after the fund manager reported a drop in its assets under management as geopolitical uncertainties and recession risks kept investors skittish.
+Disappointing earnings also weighed on the overall mood, with Schroders slipping 0.2% after the fund manager reported a drop in its assets under management as geopolitical uncertainties and recession risks kept investors skittish.

-A bright spot was luxury goods maker Burberry, up 1.7%, after French peer Hermes reported a sharp rise in sales growth.

-Oil stocks gained 0.8% as crude prices rose on news that China is considering a cut in the duration of quarantine for inbound visitors.
+Dunelm dropped 2.8% after the home furnishing retailer reported a dip in quarterly sales but stuck to its annual outlook.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)